OiMickBoi/Algorithm-Visualizer/Journal.md

 ## 4:36 pm
 ok now need to make a input box. so the user inserts their array, and the program is run based off that.

+# Nov 7

+## 6:05 pm

+ok back to the input box

+## 6:17 pm

+made some progress
+right now the chart won't be updated with the new code for some reason.

+that is wierd.

+the input box is definetly getting the

+maybe difference in data types.

+that is probably it now that i think of it

+right i need to do some parsing in case the input is not a proper array

+i also need to sanitize the input since i'm going to be hosting this on my website.

+# Nov 8

+## 12:51 pm

+ok yeah the problem was that i was reading in a string and not an array. now i need to get the array length and change it to be the elements of the array

+it might be better to do the labels of the array instead of the index. or label it so its both.

+## 1:11 pm
+need a new update function that includes the get cols

+## 1:27 pm

+having trouble getting all the data loaded before the sort.

+the problem has to do with the update function.

+when i have chart.update in the update function it doesn't work properly. when i remove it, the data is loaded but then it doesn't show the sort

+## 2:05 pm

+having some strange issue where the bar on the far right is getting removed.

+i figured out how to make the colors dynamic based on the array size in the mean time

+## 2:53 pm

+ok found the problem it is the first element in the global array it is starting at index 1 instead of being populated with a number

+## 2:57 pm
+ok so the problem is the bracket i have not added any logic to handle the bracket, so it is becoming null and messing everything up.

+ok so now the basic functionality is in place,

+i just need to add better string parsing and error handling and do some sanitization.

+also need to sanitize the url bar. make sure that is all handled

+- [ ] handle string parsing
+- [ ] handle sanitization
+- [ ] add other algs
+- [ ] add UI to select the different algs
+- [ ] add color chaning to make it clear which indexes are being swapped